rwebaz/Universa-Lessons-Project/docs/pages/Universa-v-Ripple.md

 title: Universa v Ripple
 layout: default
 excerpt: The Universa environment can be compared to the Ripple ecosystem ...
-description: Universa (UTN) and Ripple (XRP) are two crypto currencies.
+hint: Universa (UTN) and Ripple (XRP) are two crypto currencies.
 One was born at the end of 2017, the other conceived in 2013.
 repo: Unix-Lessons-Project
 ver_date: 11-17-19
 navigation_weight: 8